Orlando Itinerary – two weeks in Orlando

 UNIVERSAL STUDIOS ORLANDO

-Don’t miss: Diagon Alley (and my favourite ride, Escape from Gringotts).
+Don’t miss: Diagon Alley (and my favourite ride, Harry Potter and the Escape from Gringotts).
 Revenge of The Mummy, which is a very underrated ghost train-style rollercoaster and Jimmy Fallon’s Race Through New York.
-Many Brits wont know who he is and so might not bother with this ride but it was a surprise hit for us.
+Many Brits won’t know who he is and so might not bother with this ride but it was a surprise hit for us.
 There are a few in-jokes during the pre-show but the actual attraction (a simulator style ride) is brilliant.
 We loved it.

 Head straight to: The Wizarding World of Harry Potter, Diagon Alley.
 So cliche but if you are in the park early it is best to dash straight there and get a look at the colourful streets before they become packed with tourists.
+Of course, staying at a Universal Orlando hotel also means you can take advantage of Early Park Admission and be inside the park an hour before regular guests.
 Don’t go straight on Gringotts but, instead, head inside Ollivanders and during an interactive experience a wand might ‘choose you’.
 Then, after that go immediately to Gringotts, of course.

 TOP TIP: Muggles can buy interactive wands to use in both Universal Studios and Universal’s Islands of Adventure.
 By following a specific sequence of wand-waving detailed on gold plaques around the park, you can make magical things happen.
 Wands start from $47 and can only be purchased within The Wizarding World of Harry Potter.